ArKaRaShi/git-commands-workshop/README.md

 git push origin main
 ```

-Push to the specific branch
+or push to the specific branch

 ```
 git push <remote> <branch>